 Google's phones can pull off realistic-looking portraits with a blurred background (bokeh effect) without a secondary telephoto lens.
 It all happens in the software, thanks to artificial intelligence.

 That is absolutely astonishing software, Greengart said, "that Google could, if it wanted to, put in every Android phone."

 Nevertheless, it would be nice if Google added a secondary lens to at least the Pixel 3 XL (if that's what it winds up being called), so that one of its handsets offered a 2x optical zoom.
 That's one of the few areas where the Pixel 2 fell behind the competition.

-Google Lens on the Pixel 2 XLGoogle Lens is another great example of where the company is taking AI and augmented reality.
+Google Lens is another great example of where the company is taking AI and augmented reality.
 Using the app, you can leverage the camera in the Pixel 2 to identify anything from restaurants and landmarks to books or paintings and get more information on the fly.
 The company has since rolled out this functionality to other Android phones and even iOS.

 Make a more proactive assistant

 With Google Assistant just a squeeze away, Google did a good job of making its answer to Siri and Alexa easy to access on the Pixel 2 XL, and there are tons of things you can do with it.
 But for the Pixel 3 to really wow, Google will have to find more ways for its Assistant to anticipate your needs and surprise shoppers with its intelligence.